MariamFarman/Modulated-SubGraph-Finder/README.md

 We would overlay our network on the String network with our edges only.
 To do so

-`Tools->Merge->Networks` a new window would open, using the `Union` option select the string network and MSF identified network.
-From the advance options  select the appropreate names of genes to be merged For example `SharedName` for MSF network and `display name` for String network.
+`Tools->Merge->Networks` a new window would open, using the `Union` option select the string network and **MSF** identified network.
+From the advance options  select the appropriate  names of genes to be merged For example `SharedName` for **MSF** network and `display name` for String network.
 Then click `merge`.

-Now you would see MSF identified network overlayed with string network.
+Now you would see **MSF** identified network overlapped  with string network.

 #### Enrichment Analysis

-To perfrom gene enrichment analysis on MSF network got to `Apps->STRING->Set as STRING network`.
+To perform gene enrichment analysis on **MSF** network got to `Apps->STRING->Set as STRING network`.
 Next go to `Apps->STRING Enrichment->Retrieve Functional Enrichment`.
 This would perform functional enrichment for GO terms and KEGG pathways.
 Below the network a table with enrichment analysis would open.
 You can filter the table to a particular type of enrichment for example KEGG pathway using the filter symbol on top left of table.
 Using the settings option on top right you could make single genes to pie charts to show for example in which KEGG pathways is the gene present with different colors for different KEGG pathways.

 #### Exporting Network